 The future is far away and scary but today is lovely, wonderful and full of laughter.
 I choose to live with acceptance and hope, humor and tears, and thankfulness for God's grace.
 Who knew it could shield a mother from despair and offer delight?

 I am a rural Eastern NC mother of four, one with extra special needs.
 Past preschool teacher, nanny, children's ski instructor, early interventionist, college professor, early childhood researcher, wife and full time mama.
 In writing after a twenty year hiatus, I offer personal glimpses where satire meets truth, faith meets irony, despair meets joy and this educated debutante escapes the laundry and finds true meaning in graceful transparency.

 I am a born and raised in Eastern NC.
 I grew up in Rocky Mount and was raised Presbyterian though at 41 I was confirmed as an Episcopalian at our small town church in Edenton, St. Paul's Episcopal Church.
 My childhood was quite blissful and my brother had an idyllic childhood until cancer struck and within a year I was an only child.
 On my resumé, you will find preschool teacher, nanny, children's ski instructor, early interventionist, college professor, early childhood researcher, wife and full time mama.
-I have been married to my husband Thomas, who grew up in Raleigh, for nearly fourteen years and we have three sons and a daughter; our oldest is ten and our youngest is two.
+I have been married to my husband Thomas, who grew up in Raleigh, for nearly twenty one years and we have three sons and a daughter; our oldest is seventeen and our youngest is ten.
 His name is Amos and he is the subject of much of my writing as we learn to embrace the extra special need status that has blessed our family.
-I began writing in 2016 after a twenty year hiatus and she offers personal glimpses where satire meets truth, faith meets irony, despair meets joy and this educated debutante escapes the laundry and finds true meaning in graceful transparency.
+I began writing in 2016 after a twenty year hiatus and I offer personal glimpses where satire meets truth, faith meets irony, despair meets joy and this educated debutante escapes the laundry and finds true meaning in graceful transparency.